scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 .. figure:: fast-slow.png

-   Fast Cython / Slow CPython "checking" nodes. :label:`fast-slow`
+   Fast Cython with Slow CPython "checking" nodes. :label:`fast-slow`

 Note that in order to compare the results at the end of a computation interval, it is important that the interpreted version